yjliu212/Using-ML-to-Discover-New-Physical-Model/README.md

 ![image](https://github.com/user-attachments/assets/9a65bd4d-35e9-4dda-a818-613d9552c2fb)

 Then let's try the exponential decay model and logistic model.
-They both worked out OK except for that the seafloor temperature should not be lower than a limit that is close to 40 F, when the water depth is bery deep.
+They both worked out OK except for that the seafloor temperature should not be lower than a limit that is close to 40 F.

 To fix this issue, we just need to set a lower limit to the modeled seafloor temperature and the problem is solved.